Dean of the Faculty

 Time commitment and sample program topics

-The program will run during the 2023-2024 academic year, September - May (no January meeting).
-The proposed meeting dates are September 29, October 27, December 1, February 2, March 1, and April 5.
-There will be a monthly in-person three-hour meeting, and small assignments in between the meetings.
+.
+In addition to the monthly in-person three-hour meeting, there will be small assignments in between the meetings.
 The assignments will range from readings relevant to the month's program topic, to applying learned skills to a current challenge, to small group discussions.

 Sample topics include: